How to Decoupage with Napkins on Wood, Glass & More!

 Can I ask a favor?
 If you like this post please share it on your Pinterest or Facebook pages.
 Use the image below and tell your friends about it!

-Don’t forget to check out my other amazing DIY posts and share those as well!
+Don’t forget to check out my other amazing Easter Decoupage post and share that post as well!
 I am always so grateful for the support from you guys!

 What Will You Customize?